How to more safely dispose of computers and other devices

 Back up files or data you want to keep

 Start the process by making a copy of your information somewhere else.
-To create a backup of the files on a computer running Windows, you can use the Backup and Restore feature that’s built into Windows Vista and Windows 7.
+To create a backup of the files on a computer running Windows, you can use the Backup and Restore feature that’s built into Windows Vista and Windows 7, or File History in Windows 8.
 You can also use Windows Easy Transfer to transfer your files from one computer running Windows to another.

 Choose the best option for removing your data